mstable/mStable-apps/README.md

 # Now edit the Subgraph API key env vars to add a local API key
 # e.g. `vim .env.local`

-# Then install and run the apps
+# Then install, codegen, and run the apps
 yarn
+yarn codegen:typechain
 yarn nx serve --parallel --all
 ```